isomerpages/moe-marisstellahigh/_our-partners/Parents Support Group/PSG Handbook.md

 **<font size="5">MARIST BOOK LAB (MBL)
 </font><a name="MARIST BOOK LAB (MBL)"></a>**

 The Marist Book Lab in MSHS (Primary) is a modern, air-conditioned facility using barcode technology for the loan and return of books.
 There are English and Chinese books in various genres that the boys are encouraged to borrow and read.
-The PSG Librarian’s primary role is to lend support and assistance to the staff of Teacher Librarians.
+The PSG’s primary role is to lend support and assistance to the staff or Teacher Librarians.